 - St. John's wort (herbal dietary supplement)

 The following drugs may cause levels of abiraterone to build up in the body, raising the risk of serious side effects:

-- Erythromycin (EES), clarithromycin (Biaxin), and telithromycin (Ketek), antibiotics
+- Antibiotics such as Erythromycin (EES), clarithromycin (Biaxin), and telithromycin (Ketek)

 - Anti-fungal drugs such as ketoconazole (Nizoral), itraconazole (Sporanox), and voriconazole (Vfend),

 - HIV drugs such as indinavir, ritonavir, saquinavir, nelfinavir, atazanavir, and others